Font Size

 Michael & Carole Dindinger

-Michael Dindinger has been a major inspiration to my genealogical efforts and helped our NBGS Society and this blog immensely.
+Michael Dindinger has been a major inspiration to my genealogical efforts and helped our NBGS Society and this site immensely.
 Our society has had membership turn over so many didn't meet Michael at our meetings, but some older "inquiring minds want to know!"

 I was somewhat at odds on how to describe the adventures of Michael Dindinger, his wife Carole and our past president Anna.
 Instead of trying to summarize it myself, it seemed better to simply include excerpts from some emails.
 These follow below, including one from earlier this week.